Protect Your Smile with Expert Gum Disease Treatment

 • Stronger gums that resist further recession

-• Improved control of blood sugar for people with diabetes
+• Potentially improved control of blood sugar for people with diabetes

 Healthy gums = a healthy smile you can feel confident about.